-Julia Creek has many sporting and social events on its calendar that are a major feature of the town’s lifestyle.
-The annual Julia Creek Dirt n Dust Festival is held annually in April and includes one of the major triathlon events, the Artesian Express Horse Race (the richest horse race in the north west), at PBR Bullride and Australia’s Best Butt Competition.
+This is not to mention that Julia Creek also has many sporting and social events on its calendar.
+The annual Julia Creek Dirt n Dust Festival is held annually in April and includes one of Australia’s toughest triathlons , the Artesian Express Horse Race (the richest horse race in the north west), a PBR Bullride and the iconic Australia’s Best Butt Competition.